GoogleCloudPlatform/google-cloud-eclipse/README.md

 populated from system properties in the auto-gen process.
-That is, for example, `mvn -Doauth.client.id=id1234 templating:filter-sources` or `mvn -Doauth.client.id=id1234 package` will result in injecting `id1234` as a OAuth client ID.
+That is, for example, `mvn -Doauth.client.id=id1234 templating:filter-sources` or `mvn -Doauth.client.id=id1234 package` will result in injecting `id1234` as an OAuth client ID.

 ### Injecting Constants for Debugging